jerng/studies/_lang/README.md

-a(=b    a is a subset of b; b is a superset of a a(set b ? a <e b          ( for Peano's epsilon, est, Latin: the entire work )
+a(=b    a is a subset of b; b is a superset of a a(set b ? a <e b          ( for Peano's epsilon, est, Latin: "is a" / "the entire work" )

 a (/= b
 a ~(= b